B.S. Logistics Management

 This course will provide students with the concepts of purchasing and inventory management.
 Topics covered are purchasing and inventory planning processes, supplier selection, contract negotiations, "Green" policies, and procurement.

-This course will provide students with a cumulative experience for the Logistics Management major.
-Students will use all of the knowledge gained in the previous classes on supply chain management, transportation, inventory, business modeling, and purchasing in developing Logistics Management strategies in real-life applications.
+This course will provide the student with a cumulative experience for the Operations and Supply Chain Management major.
+The student will use all the knowledge gained in the previous classes on operations management, supply chain management, quality, transportation, and purchasing in developing operational strategies for real-life applications.

 University Electives